 - Regents of the University of California, UCLA Library.

 - Series Statement:

-- This project documents the work of selected African American architects who have enhanced the built environment, principally in the Los Angeles metropolitan area.
+- The interviews in the series African American Architects of Los Angeles document the work of selected African American architects who have enhanced the built environment, principally in the Los Angeles metropolitan area.
 Influenced by earlier pioneers such as Paul R. Williams, these individuals overcame bias and discrimination to create structures which have become emblematic of the uniqueness of local architecture.

 Family background--Family moves to Los Angeles--Grandfather, Daniel Bryan--Growing up in Monrovia, California, and encounters with racism--Trips into Los Angeles--School segregation in Monrovia--Memorable school-teachers--Childhood friends Kennard remained in contact with.

 Introduced to architecture through a mechanical drafting class--"Mesmerized" by Paul R. Williams--Studies architecture at Pasadena Junior College--William J. Stone--Other notable architects who attended Pasadena Junior College--Difficulty in securing a job due to race--Hired by H. Curtis Chambers, Pasadena architect--Does additional work for Theo Pletsch--Loses job due to World War II--Begins working for the post office--Clyde Grimes Sr.--Drafted into United States Army--Rapid rise in rank--Lessons in command.

 An encounter with racism while stationed in the South--Babyface Harris--Partying in New York before being sent overseas.